 05. Sinus grafting: A sinus lift adds bone to your upper jaw to provide a strong foundation for implants.
 Patients may take longer to recover from this procedure.
 Individual patient response varies and initial recovery time varies from 1 to 2 weeks.
 Patients are encouraged to continue with their routine except for any strenuous exercises.

 After the initial healing, the process of implant healing and bone regeneration continues which has no effect on the patient’s routine.
 The average time period for implant healing/osseointegration in jaw bone varies from 3 to 6 months.
 Bone and sinus grafting procedures require 4 to 6 months of healing time as well.

 As long as there are no complications or infections, your recovery will happen at a steady pace.
-You should feel no ill-effects after a week of implantation.
+You should feel no ill effects after a week of implantation.

 What to Expect from the Implant Recovery Process?

 We at Major Dental Clinics give post-procedural instructions based on the type of procedure and the individual risk factors.
-There may be variation in patient experience after the procedures based on individual physiologic response.
+There may be variation in patient experience after the procedures based on individual physiologic responses.
 However, the following information outlines a normally expected response.

 After any surgical procedure, patients may experience mild oozing/bleeding, pain, swelling, and on the first day after the procedure.
 These are the natural signs of your body’s healing, so there’s no need to be alarmed by them.
 Some patients may also get some bruising on the skin that turns green and blue as healing progresses and is typically resolved within a week’s time.